nplhse/cois/README.md

 # Requirements

--   Webserver (Apache, Nginx, LiteSpeed, IIS, etc.) with PHP 8.0 or higher and MySQL 8.0 as database
+-   Webserver (Apache, Nginx, LiteSpeed, IIS, etc.) with PHP 8.1 or higher and MySQL 8.0 (or MariaDB) as database

 # Installation